 An answer to the matching problem is called an environment.
-An environment differs from a substitution produced as an answer to a unification problem in that it may explicitly specify identity mappings, thus forbidding extensions to the environment that conflicts with these mappings.
-This distinction is crucial for correctly answering matching problems by iteratively extending an environment.
+An environment differs from a substitution produced as an answer to a unification problem in that it may explicitly specify identity mappings, thus forbidding

 To support checks to see if terms are isomorphic via the match function, the algebra interface includes the match variable renaming predicate that tests an environment to see if it is a one-to-one variable-to-variable order sorted substitution.